Dr Lindsey Rice

 -

-I am committed to a research-led approach to teaching and do my best to ensure that the modules that I convene and a number of the lectures/seminars I deliver are informed by my own research interests.
+I am committed to a research-led approach to teaching and ensure that the modules I convene, and many of the lectures and seminars I deliver, are informed by my ongoing research interests.
+My teaching spans both undergraduate and postgraduate levels across core criminology provision, including criminological theory, crime and justice policy, representations of deviance and harm, and qualitative and quantitative research methods.

 - Teaching activities